gurgeous/httpdisk/README.md

 ## Configuration

-httpdisk itself supports a few options:
+httpdisk supports a few options:

-- `dir:` location for cache, defaults to `~/httpdisk`
+- `dir:` location for disk cache, defaults to `~/httpdisk`
 - `expires_in:` when to expire cached requests, default is nil (never expire)
 - `force:` don't read anything from cache (but still write)
 - `force_errors:` don't read errors from cache (but still write)